 We Will Fight to Recover Compensation for All of Your Distracted Driving Accident Injuries

 No matter what injuries you suffer, we can help you get the compensation you need to cover your initial medical expenses, ongoing treatment costs, and rehabilitation bills.

 How Long Do I Have to File a Lawsuit After a Distracted Driving Accident in Florida?

 Under Florida’s statute of limitations, you have up to four (4) years from the date of injury to file a lawsuit after your distracted driving accident.
 In the event of a fatality, a wrongful death lawsuit must be filed within two (2) years of the victim’s death.

-The competent and professional personal injury attorneys at the Hollander Law Firm will make sure your case is handled in a timely manner.
+The competent and professional car accident attorneys at the Hollander Law Firm Accident Injury Lawyers will make sure your case is handled in a timely manner.

-Contact Our Boca Raton Distracted Driving Accident Lawyers Now
+Contact Our Boca Raton Auto Accident Lawyers Now

 Following a car accident, we recommend establishing an attorney-client relationship quickly.
 This way, your attorney will have the time needed to investigate and prepare your case to maximize your compensation.

-Reach out to our Boca Raton distracted driving accident lawyers at the Hollander Law Firm today for a free consultation.
+Reach out to our Boca Raton distracted driving accident lawyers at the Hollander Law Firm Accident Injury Lawyers today for a free consultation.